 Even as a child, the dangers of obesity loomed threateningly over Frankie.
-Always a big eater, he graduated to solid foods, long before reaching his first birthday, and I do mean solid, hot dogs and beans solid.
+Always a big eater, he graduated two solid foods long before Reaching his first birthday, and I do mean solid, hot dogs and beans solid.

 In Frankie's earliest and most formative years, his early childhood nutrition wasn't really considered.